-1. When not in use, agency owned Remington 870 series shotguns, AR-15/M-16 rifles, will be securely stored in the weapons locker located in the squad room armory and issued to officers by a supervisor for on-duty use.
+1. When not in use, agency owned 12-gauge shotguns, AR-15/M-16 rifles, will be securely stored in the weapons locker located in the squad room armory and issued to officers by a supervisor for on-duty use.